-No, I’m not talking about the dazzling 76-foot tall tree at Rockefeller Center or the dancing snowflakes that adorn the facade of Saks Fifth Avenue each holiday season.
+No, I’m not talking about the dazzling 76-foot tall tree at Rockefeller Center or the dancing castle that adorns the facade of Saks Fifth Avenue each holiday season.
 Some of America’s best Christmas light displays are in Brooklyn.
 Dyker Heights to be exact, which transforms into Dyker Lights each December.

 There’s a lot to take in.
 Our team of Christmas lights guides from A Slice of Brooklyn took to the neighborhood with us to make sure we didn’t miss some of their favorite details on the over-the-top and upwards of $30,000 Christmas displays.

-The closest subway stop to Lucy Spata’s house in Dyker Heights is over a mile away, so A Slice of Brooklyn’s Christmas Lights Tour is an excellent way to see the lights.
-Plus, they take you to two other neighborhoods and the guides themselves all live in Brooklyn.
+The tour is totally worth it.
+The closest subway stop to Lucy Spata’s house in Dyker Heights is over a mile away and requires some walking uphill, so A Slice of Brooklyn’s Christmas Lights Tour is an excellent way to see the lights.
+Plus, they take you to two other neighborhoods that only local Brooklynites know about.
+And the guides themselves all live in Brooklyn.
 You couldn’t be in better or more knowledgeable hands.
-And no Christmas Lights and Cannoli Tour would be complete without the best cannoli in all of Brooklyn and a steaming cup of hot chocolate to wash it down before boarding the bus back to Manhattan! *Note that this tour no longer includes a cannoli or hot chocolate.

 Know Before You Go

 Dress warm and be sure to bring a hat and gloves.
 You’ll be outside walking for around 30 minutes in Dyker Heights and 10 minutes in each of the other neighborhoods visited.
 You’re also welcome to bring a hot beverage in a thermos if you like.

 Shop This Post